Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 String name;
  ```

- and you know that oyu can initizalize (assign a value) to the variable at the same time:
+ and you know that you can initizalize (assign a value) to the variable at the same time:
  ``` java
 int size = 420;
 String name = "Donny";
  ```

- But when you dont initialize an instance variable and try to call a getter method
+ But when you don't initialize an instance variable and try to call a getter method
  it returns:
  - 0 for ints
  - Null for strings